classgraph/classgraph/README.md

 ## Downloading

-Use the "Clone or download" button at the top right of this page to get the source.
 You can get a pre-built JAR (usable in JRE 1.7 or later) from [Sonatype](https://oss.sonatype.org/#nexus-search;quick~fast-classpath-scanner), or add the following Maven Central dependency:

 ```xml
 <dependency>